getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

     )
 ```

-In the case a user has not completed the setup on your end, whatever the case may be, Sentry will show the installation as 'pending' in the UI.

 #### Refreshing Tokens

 The Access Tokens you receive from Sentry expire after eight hours.
 To retrieve a new token, you’ll make a request to the same Authorization endpoint used in the /setup endpoint above, but with a slightly different request body.